-I still have dreams often where I'm back there.
-I think we lived there from 1974-1981.
+I still have dreams often when I'm back there.
+I think we lived there from 1974 to 1981.
 Those were some of my formative growing-up years.

 At the time I hated living out in the sticks.
 I was an anxious, depressed kid.
 But I don't think that was because of Anaconda.
 Looking back, we had a pretty idyllic life there and I'm grateful for it.